Inequality in Access to Financial Services and Products

 I take a sociological perspective to understand how inequality is produced and perpetuated within financial markets.
 In my dissertation, I use a supply-side perspective to identify mechanisms that have permitted the payday lending industry in the United States to become mainstream “lenders of last resort” for many American households.

-Consumers and their Economic Lives
+Families and their Economic Lives

 In my research I employ a range of methods including qualitative analysis of archival documents, spatial demographic techniques, and statistical modeling.
 My methodological approach varies by project and is based on careful consideration of the best ways in which to answer the research question at hand.